 Sometimes, there are moments and meals that remain memorable years later.
 This evening, in particular this meal, at a tiny little town in the French Alps, is one of those.
 Early June 2011, Le Percy, France, in the Trieves region of France…

 When we travel, we mostly like just to wander.
 We have a loose itinerary in our heads- “Maybe we’ll head to the beach if we get a sunny day,”- but often, we just pick places, read a little about them, usually in the car on the way there, and go.
 Yesterday was one of those sort of days.
 We wanted to see Lyon, and it was only about an hour and a half away from where we were staying, so off we went.
 We thought we’d come through Grenoble on the way back, and intended to find dinner somewhere within that town.
 Lyon was a nice enough city, and we saw a beautiful cathedral and had a delicious pastry at a salon de the in the old part of the city.
 We left town during the 5:00 rush hour, a bit of poor planning on our part, and were thankful to be out of the city environment and back into the more rural areas of France.
 Then we came to Grenoble, and, well, it just wasn’t good.
 You know those depressing looking multi-story tenement sort of apartment buildings?
 They were everywhere.
-Despite the fact that we were entering the French Alps and that the scenery had become pretty incredible, we took the first roundabout to turn back around and ditched (though we later found out that we had just took the wrong exit into Grenoble, but that is another tale).
+Despite the fact that we were entering the French Alps and that the scenery had become pretty incredible, we took the first roundabout to turn back around and ditched (though we later found out that we simply took the wrong exit into Grenoble, that it is actually quite lovely, but that is another tale).
 We pulled over and picked a new route, a small road that would wind us through the Alps back towards Provence.
 We figured we’d find a small town and head towards the center at around 7 pm and hope for a decent restaurant.
 At the very least, we’d have a good view.

 What we came across was well beyond what we had hoped for.